containers/podman-desktop/website/tutorial/running-a-kubernetes-cluster.md

 2. Click **Yes** to download the Minikube binary.
 3. Click **Yes** to install the binary system-wide for accessibility on the command line.
-4. Enter your system password if prompted.
+4. Enter your system password, if prompted.
 A notification of successful operation opens.
    ![binary successfully installed](img/binary-installed.png)

 5. Click **OK**.